Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Michigan's games this season have gone over 56.5 points four of 10 times.

-- Maryland has combined with its opponents to score more than 56.5 points in five of 10 games this season.
+- Michigan has combined with its opponents to score more than 57.5 points in four of 10 games this season.

+- Maryland and its opponents have combined to score more than 57.5 points in five of 10 games this season.

-- The combined points per game average of the two teams, 61.6, is 5.1 points more than Saturday's over/under.
+- The two teams combine to score 61.6 points per game, 4.1 more than the over/under in this contest.

-- These two squads combine to allow 47.5 points per game, 9.0 fewer than this contest's over/under.
+- This contest's over/under is 10.0 points greater than the 47.5 these two squads combine to allow per game this season.

-- Wolverines games have an average total of 51.4 points this season, 5.1 fewer than Saturday's over/under.
+- The average total in Wolverines games this season is 51.4, 6.1 points fewer than Saturday's total of 57.5 .

 Michigan Stats and Trends

-- Michigan has played 10 games, with eight wins against the spread.

-- This season, the Wolverines have an against the spread record of 4-1 in their five games as a favorite of 14.5 points or more.
+- The Wolverines have an ATS record of 4-1 in their five games when favored by 14.5 points or more so far this season.

-- Michigan's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Michigan is 5-1 against the spread and 5-1 overall in games when it puts up more than 31.4 points.
+- Michigan is 5-1 against the spread and 5-1 overall this season when the team notches more than 31.4 points.

-- Michigan is 4-1 against the spread and 4-1 overall when the team totals more than 412.4 yards.
+- When Michigan piles up over 412.4 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Wolverines have turned the ball over eight times this season, one fewer than the Terrapins have forced (9).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.